BlackShadow/Half-Life-Legacy-Shadows/README.md

 # Half-Life-Legacy-Shadows
 Legacy/WON shadows of Half-Life

-Hey everyone, i'm sharing this tutorial for getting old shadows in newer engine builds.
+Sharing this tutorial for getting old shadows in newer engine builds.
 (Steampipe and later)

 There was a assembly hack to enable shadows in Half-Life but it's no longer works in newer engine and crashes the game.
 The reason is newer engine build have different signature.